 It happened when my mother kept requesting me to a point where any repeated denial felt like a hopeless try.
 Also, since I didn’t take her to Kamakhya temple, last year, I couldn’t deny her now.
 It was moreover a good opportunity for me to write a detailed Char Dham Yatra travel blog.

-So taking no risk of that sort and regretting it in the end, we agreed upon following my way — literally backpacking to all the four sites of Char Dham Yatra so that I can write a detailed travel blog on it.
+So taking no risk of that sort and regretting it in the end, we agreed upon following my way — backpacking to all the four sites of Char Dham Yatra so that I could write a detailed travel blog on it.

-For a period of nearly 10 days, we experienced uncountable rickety public buses, waited for shared taxis, worked and reworked our itinerary (though still following the agenda of starting the pilgrimage with Yumnotri and ending at Badrinath) and booked our own hotels, while on the go.
+For nearly 10 days, we experienced uncountable rickety public buses, waited for shared taxis, worked and reworked our itinerary (though still following the agenda of starting the pilgrimage with Yumnotri and ending at Badrinath) and booked our hotels, while on the go.

 And if you’re planning something similar — completing the Char Dham Yatra in one go, without booking a special tour, this travel guide, this blog, is for you.